Cyberwarfare

 Denial-of-service (DoS) Attacks

-These bombard websites or servers with overwhelming traffic, causing them to crash and become inaccessible to legitimate users.
+DoS attacks bombard websites or servers with overwhelming traffic, causing them to crash and become inaccessible to legitimate users.
 DoS attacks can disrupt critical services like online banking, communication networks, or even emergency response systems.
 They aim to sow chaos, hinder operations, and potentially create a smokescreen for other cyberattacks.

 Electrical Power Grid